telekom/style-doc/README.md

 ## Code of Conduct

-This project has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) in version 2.0 as our code of conduct.
+This project has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) as our code of conduct.
 Please see the details in our [CODE_OF_CONDUCT.md](https://github.com/telekom/style-doc/blob/main/CODE_OF_CONDUCT.md).
 All contributors must abide by the code of conduct.